-In 2017, no proprietary transactions with STRABAG SE shares and/or bonds were made by members of the aforementioned group of people.
-The following persons from the aforementioned group held shares and/or bonds of STRABAG SE on 31 December 2017:
+In 2018, no proprietary transactions with STRABAG SE shares and/or bonds were made by members of the aforementioned group of people.
+The following persons from the aforementioned group held shares and/or bonds of STRABAG SE on 31 December 2018:

-No transactions subject to disclosure obligation in 2017
+No transactions subject to disclosure obligation in 2018

-Person subject to disclosure

-obligation Board member Number of shares Number of bonds

-Dr. Hans Peter Haselsteiner 70,002 0

-Haselsteiner Familien-Privatstiftung Dr. Hans Peter Haselsteiner Dr. Alfred Gusenbauer Mag.
-Christian Harder 29,017,451 0
+Person subject to disclosure obligation Bo oard member Number of shares Number of bonds Dr. Hans Peter Haselsteiner 70,002 0 r.
+Hans Peter Haselsteiner r.
+Alfred Gusenbauer ag.
+Christian Harder 29,017,451 0 Mag.

-Mag.
 Erwin Hameseder 210 0